develosi/debugist-project/README.md

 * Add a more secure log in section that includes email of the user.
 * Ability to sort tasks by other options such as timeframe, urgency or alphabetically.
 * Main home page should be a standard landing page without yet showing any tasks before a user is logged in.
-* Ability to create organisations so that you can only see projects or tasks associated with your organisation or team.
+* Ability to create organisations so that you can only see projects or tasks associated within your organisation or team.
 #

 ### Accessibility